 If you or someone you care about seems to be struggling with dysthymia and addiction, it is time to seek help.
 Only a trained therapist or psychiatrist can diagnose dysthymia and/or a substance use disorder.
 However, you know yourself or your loved one and can recognize when something is wrong.
 Be compassionate and open when you communicate your concern.

 It is not recommendable to try to treat addiction and depression alone.
-These conditions should be addressed by mental and behavioral health professionals who can accurately diagnose and treat these co-occurring conditions.
+These conditions should be addressed by dysthymia specialists who can accurately diagnose and treat these co-occurring conditions.
 To help someone with dysthymia and addiction means finding them an addiction treatment program, where they can start to heal with the help of professionals.

 Often in addiction treatment, the clinicians can diagnose depression once the substances of abuse are no longer a factor after detoxing and abstinence.
 In some cases, the depressive symptoms may start to improve with sobriety, but if the symptoms of depression continue and the person is diagnosed with dysthymia, additional treatments such as selective serotonin re-uptake inhibitors (SSRIs) or other anti-depressant medications may be prescribed along with talk therapy and other complementary healing modalities.